-Description: This bill mandates several state agencies create an online portal listing links to numerous public and private pregnancy and parenting resources for new parents, including mothers with unplanned pregnancy.
-Resources linked will include adoption services, maternal health services, social support and other pregnancy-related resources to help provide support for new parents including mothers in unplanned pregnancies.
+Description: This bill mandates several state agencies create an online portal listing links to numerous public and private pregnancy and parenting resources for new parents, including mothers with unplanned pregnancies.
+Resources linked will include adoption services, maternal health services, social support and other pregnancy-related resources to help provide care for new parents.

-Status: The House version passed its first committee unanimously this week, while the Senate version awaits its first hearing.
+Status: The House version unanimously passed its first committee previously, while the Senate version passed its first hearing in the Senate Health Policy Committee on Tuesday with a 7-3 party line vote.
+It has two committees remaining.